emilnorsker/The-Descent-into-Mor/README.md

 2. **Data-Driven**
    - Keep configuration in templates
-   - Use blueprints for entity definitions
+   - Use blueprints for entity templates
    - Avoid hardcoding values

 3. **Extension Points**